Installing Blackout Nursery Curtains

 I really didn’t know what I wanted to do in terms of the design of the curtains.
 Would I do something more neutral and classic?
 Or go with bold?
 It wasn’t until my mom and I were shopping at the local Pottery Barn Outlet, in Joliet, that I spotted the perfect curtains for the nursery.

 They were down deep in a big bin and marked on clearance.
 They were long enough (108″ long); they were already blackout so there was no need to add anything to them; and the pattern was so dang cool.
 I bought them immediately.
-These are the ones I ended up getting, if you want to buy them from Pottery Barn.
+The ones I ended up getting are no longer sold.

 Hanging Curtains – My Best Tips

 I’ve hung a lot of curtains over my years here on The DIY Playbook, but I always think it’s a good idea to review the basics when it comes to hanging them correctly.

 - Opt for “high and wide”: I often go 8-12 inches off the window and a few inches below the ceiling when it comes to mounting the curtain rod.
 This makes your ceilings and window look bigger!
 Be sure to buy a rod that is long enough to achieve this.
 (I got this one in the large size.)

 - Buy enough panels: If you’re going wide off the window, you want to make sure you have enough panels to cover the window completely.
 I used two for my windows.

 - Don’t forget the hardware: Often times you’ll have to buy all of the hardware separately.
 The curtain rod, the curtain rings, and then the finials.
 (Those are the little pieces that go on the ends.)
 I like to order all of those from the same retailer, so the finish matches.